 You may be thinking, but those are not the same chords?!?
 But they are.
 They are the same, just in two different keys.

-If I was to play Stand By Me in G (Same key as Time Of Your Life) then the progression would have been G Em C D. That’s the same chords, just in a different order.
+If I was to play Stand By Me in G (the same key as Time Of Your Life) then the progression would have been G Em C D. That’s the same chords, just in a different order.

-Very often, the part about how key signatures work, seeing chords as numbers is put on the back burner, moving on to learning barre chords first.
+Very often, the part about how key signatures work, seeing chords as numbers, is put on the back burner, moving on to learning loads of barre chords first.
 Don’t do this.

-Instead, take all those songs you know already and work out what key they are in, what each chord is, as a number, or more specifically, as a Roman Numeral.
+Instead, take all those songs you know already and work out what key they are in, what each chord is, as a Roman Numeral.

-What you’ll find is that each roman numeral has a certain sound, this is the first step towards understanding music as a language.
+What you’ll find is that each roman numeral has a certain sound, this is the first step toward understanding music as a language.